-At this time the District has no bonded indebtedness.
-The District has been able to secure both Washington State Public Works Trust Fund (PWTF) and Drinking Water State Revolving Fund (DWSRF) low interest loans for the funding of major construction projects and these loans are repaid from water sales revenue of the District.
-Also secured a long-term bond for the construction of the new administration/shop complex.
-Annual principal and interest payments on the loans require approximately 24% of the District's Operating Revenues.
-The total principal and interest remaining to be paid on the loans is \$12,809,274.
-Principal and interest paid for the current year was \$1,159,682 and \$170,517 respectively.
+The District has been able to secure low interest loans from both the Washington State Public Works Trust Fund (PWTF), and the Drinking Water State Revolving Fund (DWSRF), for major construction projects.
+These loans are repaid from water sales revenue of the District.
+The District has also secured a long-term Water Revenue Bond for the construction of a new administration/shop complex.
+In December 2019, the District refunded this debt with a long term Water Revenue Refunding Bond in order to take advantage of lower interest rates and to modify debt service requirements.
+Annual principal and interest payments on the loans require approximately 19.25% of the District's Operating Revenues.
+The total principal and interest remaining to be paid on the loans is \$11,793,539.
+Principal and interest paid for the current year was \$4,829,682 and \$170,361 respectively.